-KSI-501 program expenses increased \$3.0 million during the year ended December 31, 2021 as compared to 2020, primarily due to increased research and development activities for KSI-501.
+KSI-501 program expenses increased \$2.4 million during the year ended December 31, 2022 as compared to 2021, primarily due to manufacturing activities for KSI-501.

-ABC Platform external expenses increased \$4.0 million during the year ended December 31, 2021 as compared to 2020.
-The increase was primarily driven by manufacturing runs to support our product candidate pipeline.
+ABC Platform external expenses increased \$16.1 million during the year ended December 31, 2022 as compared to 2021, primarily driven by manufacturing runs to support research and development efforts for our pipeline.

-Payroll and personnel expenses increased \$20.7 million during the year ended December 31, 2021 as compared to 2020, due to increased headcount and stock-based compensation expense.
-We recorded an incremental stock-based compensation expense of \$8.3 million relating to the long-term performance incentive plan program in the fourth quarter of 2021.
-Furthermore, the research and development headcount increased 38% during the year ended December 31, 2021.
+Payroll and personnel expenses increased \$28.1 million during the year ended December 31, 2022 as compared to 2021, primarily due to stock-based compensation expense.
+We recorded stock-based compensation expense of \$36.7 million during the year ended December 31, 2022 relating to the Kodiak 2021 Long-Term Performance Incentive Plan, or LTPIP, as compared to \$9.0 million for the year ended December 31, 2021.

-Facilities and other research and development expenses increased \$3.0 million during the year ended December 31, 2021 as compared to 2020, primarily due to lease costs for our Palo Alto and Switzerland facilities expansion.
+Facilities and other research and development expenses increased \$8.5 million during the year ended December 31, 2022 as compared to 2021, primarily due to expansion of our Palo Alto facilities and infrastructure, as well as incremental research efforts on our pipeline.